Only have one week in Greece? Read on for the perfect Greek mainland road trip guide!

 In the morning, check out of your hotel and pick up your pre-booked rental car in Athens (we went with Kosmos and it cost approximately €200 for 4 days).
 Olympia is a 3.5 hour drive away from Athens, and it is the birthplace of the Olympic Games.
 Once you have checked into your hotel, grab a bite to eat and then head out for your day of sightseeing.

 Where to stay in Olympia, Greece: Hotel Europa.
 The hotel is a quick 3-4 minute drive away from the archaeological site, has free parking, incredible staff and a beautiful pool.
 Click here to check rates and availability at Hotel Europa.

 After a wonderful night’s sleep at Hotel Europa, get an early start and head to Meteora.
 It’s going to be a loooooooooong day of driving and you’re unlikely to want to do any sightseeing on this day given the arduous journey.
-It will take you anywhere from 6 to 8 hours depending on how many stops you make – it took us 7 hours door-to-door.
+It will take you anywhere from 6 to 8 hours depending on how many stops you make – it took us 7 hours door-to-door from Olympia to Meteora.
 Once you get to Meteora in the afternoon, settle into your room and grab an early dinner, then get a good night’s rest.

-Stay: Pyrgos Adrachti Hotel.
+Where to stay in Meteora: Pyrgos Adrachti Hotel.
 The hotel is only 1 kilometer from the closest monastery should you wish to walk, or a 5 minute drive away from where the other monasteries are located.
 Click here to check rates and availability at Pyrgos Adrachti Hotel or click here to see other highly rated hotels in Meteora!

 Day 5: Explore Meteora

 That’s it!
 You won’t believe how quickly 1 week in Greece goes.
-If you follow this itinerary you’re guaranteed to hit most of the top archaeological sites scattered around the mainland, and obviously you can also do this road trip in reverse.
+If you follow this Greece trip itinerary you’re guaranteed to hit most of the top archaeological sites scattered around the mainland, and obviously you can also do this road trip in reverse.
 If you have a few days to spare, you may also want to head to Mount Olympus for some breathtaking hikes.
 Have you been to Greece before?
 Am I missing any major sights?
-Let me know in the comments section below!
+Let me know in the comments section below.